holy-sheets/holysheets/docs/en/reference/error-handling.md

 # Error Handling

-HolySheets throws errors if operations fail:
+HolySheets! throws errors if operations fail:

 - `NoRecordFound` if no rows match a query.
 - `UnknownError` for unexpected issues.